gerardkok/puppet-transip/README.md

 ```
 will result in two A records for 'www.my.domain' in TransIP's dns tables.

+If `content` is empty, or if `type` is 'CNAME' and `content` has more than one entry, an error is raised.

 ##### `ttl`

 The TTL field of a dns record.
 Defaults to 3600 seconds.